Inference of Causal Effects when Control Variables are Unknown: Results

-Finally, we can take the limit of equation \eqref{eq:mEst:before_any_limit}.\footnote{
+Finally, we can take the limit of equation \eqref{eq:mEst:before_any_limit}. { }

 For all terms converging in probability we have been using the uniform weak law of large numbers, so we rely on compactness of $\mEstParameterSet$, and the suitable smoothness of the functions depending on $\semVector$.
 We need, for example, the continuity of matrix inversion, QR factorization and orthogonal complements.
-Finally we use Slutsky.}
+W e use Slutskys theorem to multiply the terms.